yiling459/CSCI-SHU-360-Machine-Learning-Final-Project/README.md

 # CSCI-SHU 360 Machine Learning Final Project
-> Author: Ricercar & Yiling
+> Author: Ricercar Guo & Yiling Cao

- The final project of CSCI-SHU 360 Machine Learning.
-Trying to train a diffusion model for scribble image generation
+ This is the final project of CSCI-SHU 360 Machine Learning.
+Trying to train a diffusion model for scribble image generation.

 ## Dataset
 * https://huggingface.co/datasets/quickdraw